ricardomiguez/pokemon-explorer/README.md

 This is a **Pokemon Explorer** application built with **Next.js**.
 It allows you to explore Pokémon and manage your favorite ones.

+## Live Version

+You can access the live version of the application [here](https://pokemon-explorer-khaki.vercel.app/pokemon).

 ## Getting Started

 Follow these instructions to set up and run the project on your local machine.